yoninazarathy/one-on-epsilon-assets/blog/dec-2018-editors-picks.md

 -

 **Spidermath** by *[Vihart](https://www.youtube.com/channel/UCOGeU-1Fig3rrDjhm9Zs_wg)*: Vihart has an amazing ability to discover something perhaps unnoticeable and use it to stretch the brain as much as possible.
 In this video, the math thoughts come from a spider web.
-It is surprising to see how much field of knowledge a common scene in daily life can extend to.
+It is surprising to see how wide a field of knowledge a common scene in daily life can extend to.
-Whether it's about vortex or 4D torus, can you help but wonder? (add links)
+Whether it's about a vortex or a 4D torus, can you help but wonder?

 <a href="https://www.youtube.com/watch?v=LMCu9DVizTM">
 	<center>